prakhar0x01/prakhar0x01.github.io/_posts/2024-07-25-hacking-nasa.md

 - Send it to the `Intruder` and Under the `Payload Section` choose `payload as null` payloads and generate `50` payloads

-- You will recieve `200 OK` in response, you can also check you mail inbox.
+- You will receive `200 OK` in response, you can also check your mail inbox.
 - Systems that use Software-as-a-Service (SaaS) email providers, there can be direct financial costs associated with sending large volumes of email.
-Triggers email can result in reputational damage for the organisation as users trust is impacted through receiving large amounts of unwanted and unsolicited emails.
+Triggers emails can result in reputational damage for the organization as user's trust is impacted through receiving large amounts of unwanted and unsolicited emails.

 ### Conclusion
 It took me about 30 min to find these vulnerabilities in one asset.
 I didn't perform so much recon, automation ..etc.
-Just picked-up one asset from google dorks & Start hacking on it.
-And the vulnerabilities are pretty much very simple & straight-forward.
+Just picked up one asset from Google dorks & Started hacking on it.
+And the vulnerabilities are pretty much very simple & straightforward.

 #### Timeline
 - Reported -> 03/July/2024
 - Triaged -> 04/July/2024
 - Resolved -> 25/July/2024
-- Recieved letter of Appreciation -> 29/July/2024
+- Received letter of Appreciation -> 29/July/2024

 <img src="/assets/logos/nasa.jpg" alt="loa_nasa" width="1000" height="auto">